 The best things to do in Bend for September

-While each month’s magical in its own way, here’s what I think makes September the best month in Bend, Oregon.
+While each month is magical in its own way, here’s what makes September so amazing in Bend.

-Those rental float tubes you fought for in August?
-We’ve got plenty to share after Labor Day.
-The restaurant reservations you struggled to nab in July?
+Those restaurant reservations you struggled to nab in July?
 I see plenty of tables now.
-Fans of live music (*raises both hands*) know Hayden Homes Amphitheater likes to go out with a bang, with so many shows in September.
+Fans of live music (*raises both hands*) know Hayden Homes Amphitheater likes to go out with a bang, and don’t get me started on festivals and other amazing fall Bend events.

 Want to try mountain biking?
 Hit the trails with Cog Wild once the summer crowds die down and learn why Bend’s been named to so many best-of lists.
 It’s a great time to learn at a quieter pace when temps are just perfect.

-And Bend Ale Trail fans know that fresh hop season is reason enough to hit Bend in September.
+Bend Ale Trail fans know that fresh hop season is reason enough to hit Bend in September.
 Need another?
-Grab our new Fresh Hop Bingo card that lets you earn a cool prize for sipping your way around breweries this season.
+Grab our Fresh Hop Bingo card (launching mid-September—these brews don’t follow a set schedule, and once the hops are gone, they’re gone) that lets you earn a cool prize for sipping your way around breweries this season.
 Pick up yours at the Bend Visitor Center for zero pennies and get ready to have your hoppy mind blown.

 Hike the trails around Todd Lake in Bend, Oregon.